-1 cup grapeseed oil, plus 1 T. for frying
+- 1 cup grapeseed oil, plus 1 tablespoon for frying

-Heat 1 T. grapeseed oil in non-stick frying pan at medium high heat and add aromatics: minced shallots, garlic, and ginger.
+First, heat one tablespoon grapeseed oil in non-stick frying pan at medium high heat.
+Then, add aromatics: minced shallots, garlic, and ginger.
 Cook for 2 minutes.
-Add tofu and cook additional minute.
-Remove from heat, salt and pepper to taste and add soy sauce.
+Add tofu and cook an additional minute.
+Next, remove from heat, salt and pepper to taste, and add soy sauce.

 Place mixture in blender and gradually process, slowly pouring in 1 cup grapeseed oil.
 Puree should be shiny, silky, and smooth, like mayonnaise.
 Refrigerate for 3 hours.
-Serve with Spicy Greens Salad.
+Finally ,serve with Spicy Greens Salad.

 Spicy Greens Salad

 - 1 package baby arugula